Welcome to the Indiana University Japanese Language Program Website

 Student Organizations and Activities

 The EALC Japanese Program and the IU Intensive English Program (IEP) have created a new opportunity for Japanese language learners to converse with fellow learners and native Japanese speakers.
-Since the fall of 2009 the Japanese/English Conversation Table (JECT) has been meeting weekly in the Language Table Room of the Center for Language Technology and Instructional Enrichment (CeLTIE) in Ballantine Hall, room 106.
-Participants meet for one hour, speaking Japanese for the first 30 minutes and English for the second 30 minutes.
-The fall 2012 schedule is as follows:
+Since the fall of 2009 the Japanese/English Conversation Table (JECT) has been meeting weekly in the Language Table Room in Ballantine Hall, room 106.
+The Fall 2014 schedule is as follows:

 Anime Club facebook